JoseJesusOchoaTorres/portfolio/README.md

 This simple and responsive portfolio was developed with the alpha version of *[Another CSS framework](#)* with two main purposes:

 1. Test *Another CSS framework* in a real but simple project
-2. To build something to help more people to show to the rest of the world a little of their self
+2. Build something to help you show the world a little bit of yourself

 ## Sections